tensorflow/tfjs-examples/electron/README.md

 # Deploying TensorFlow.js Models in Electron-based Desktop Apps

-This is a simple example that showcases how to use TensorFlow.js in cross-platform desktop apps written with [electron](https://electronjs.org/).
+This is an example that showcases how to use TensorFlow.js in cross-platform desktop apps written with [electron](https://electronjs.org/).
 In particular, it uses a MobileNetV2 model running in TensorFlow.js to enable the user